Eagle Salmon

 Live Release

-While you are permitted to retain up to four small salmon (grilse) while staying at our lodge.
+While you are permitted to retain up to 2 small salmon (grilse) while staying at our lodge.
 We are strong advocates of live release.
 It is very important that anglers practice live release, and do it responsibly.
 A well thought out and planned live release gives salmon a very high chance of survival even in tough water conditions.
 Please, watch this video from the Atlantic Salmon Federation and always be prepared to release a salmon the right way.

 Live Release - for the Wild Atlantic Salmon from Atlantic Salmon Federation on Vimeo.